 Law makers around the world – and here in the USA – have noticed the potential, and are switching to models of mandatory or quasi-mandatory mediation as an alternative dispute resolution.

 Taking advantage of this kind of resolution during divorce means that couples can take control in a difficult time.
 Mediation allows couples to set their own pace at a cost that is generally 20-50% less than the traditional legal process.

 It’s a big life change, but divorce doesn’t have to be the end.
 In fact, coming to a mutual agreement with your ex can be the start of a happier, more fulfilling life.

 To get there, it’s important to prepare as thoroughly as you can.
 This includes things like taking stock of your possessions, deciding what your best case solution would be (and where you’re willing to compromise), agreeing to mediate, and learning what to look for in a mediator.

 The final step is finding the right mediator to help you and your spouse through this transition.

-Visit MediatorSelect to find the perfect mediator to help make your divorce a positive change.
+Visit MediatorSelect to find the best divorce mediator to help make your divorce a positive change.